tbidne/hs-template/README.md

 ## Nix

 * `flake.nix / flake.lock`: For `nix` users.
 A nix shell can be entered with `nix develop` that will give the tools necessary for haskell development with `cabal`.
+There is also a `stack` shell with `nix develop .#stack`.

 We also define several nix apps for formatting and linting e.g. `nix run .#format`.

 * For a minimal nix setup (i.e. no flakes), see https://github.com/tbidne/nix-hs-shells.
 The default setup can be used as a basic nix shell.